 - Age Matters: Plasticity occurs more readily in younger brains; adult brains are capable of plastic adaptation.
 An SLP may need to use more than one principle of neuroplasticity to encourage device usage with an older device user.

 - Transference: Plasticity in response to one training experience can enhance acquisition of similar behaviors.
 An SLP can use the typing features to enhance an individual’s spelling skills.

 - Interference: Plasticity in response to one experience can interfere with the acquisition of other behaviors.
 All of the principles of neuroplasticity are tied together.
 As such, an SLP can strengthen an individual’s speech and language skills by using more than one principle.

 SLPs might recognize many of these activities from daily therapy sessions.
 Armed with this knowledge and a deeper understanding of why clinicians use the techniques we do, SLPs will be able to advance their patients to the next level and introduce the next challenge.

-If you'd like to learn more about using an SGD in your practice, please call 888-274-2742 or click the button below to read about our simple device trials.
+If you'd like to learn more about using an AAC device in your practice, please call 888-274-2742 or click the button below to read about our simple device trials.